ynotopec/translate-rt/api-translate-rt/README.md

 ## Environment configuration

 Populate the environment variables described below before launching `app.py`.
-The root project contains a [.env.example](../.env.example) file that can be copied to `.env` and customised for local runs.
+The shared sample configuration lives in [`../frontend/.env.example`](../frontend/.env.example); copy it to `api-translate-rt/.env` and customise the values for your deployment.

 | Variable | Required | Description |
 | --- | --- | --- |